FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Baseline Details

 $\bullet$ \textbf{AgentFlow}: An agent framework combined with PPO-based reinforcement learning for workflow construction.
 The agent dynamically selects tools from a predefined set at each step based on the current state, enabling adaptive decision-making through the interaction process.
 However, AgentFlow does not support custom prompt specification for operators, limiting its flexibility in fine-tuning the behavior of individual workflow components.
 This constraint reduces its ability to optimize task-specific reasoning strategies.

-$\bullet$ \textbf{Router-R1}: A router-style architecture where a small policy model learns multi-round routing and aggregation of queries to different processing paths via reinforcement learning.
-The router iteratively selects from a predefined set of workflow templates with refinement across rounds.
-While this approach is computationally efficient, the routing mechanism has limited ability to adapt to intermediate execution results or refine workflows on partial feedback, limiting its performance on complex multi-step reasoning.
+$\bullet$ \textbf{Router-R1}: A router-style architecture where a small policy model learns to route queries to different processing paths using GRPO for policy optimization.
+The router makes a single decision per query without iterative refinement, selecting from a predefined set of workflow templates.
+While this approach is computationally efficient, the single-shot routing mechanism cannot adapt to intermediate execution results or refine workflows on partial feedback, limiting its performance on complex multi-step reasoning.

 $\bullet$ \textbf{Orchestrator}: An orchestrator-style architecture that sequentially selects operators from a library using PPO.
 The orchestrator receives partial execution feedback to inform subsequent decisions, enabling some degree of adaptive behavior.
 However, it lacks the two-step interaction mechanism (add + set\_prompt) that Flow-Steer employs for fine-grained control over operator configuration.
 This limitation prevents precise customization of individual operator behaviors, reducing the overall workflow quality.